ikr/ikr.su/resume_content.md

 ### March 2000—September 2000: Glance AG, Zürich

 Worked as a junior programmer on _ActiveFrame_ and it's applications.
-ActiveFrame was a framework for the development of document automation support programs, which require rich data management.
+ActiveFrame was a framework for the development of **document flow** support programs, which require rich data management.
 My part was the code generator, and the enhancement of some of the object-oriented database features.
 The ActiveFrame application I maintained most of the time was a customer contacts management program.